-IHBB is currently in the early stages of planning for the inaugural International History Olympiad, to be held at a college campus in the USA in the summer of 2015.
+IHBB is currently in the early stages of planning for the inaugural 2015 International History Olympiad, which will be held at The College of William and Mary in Williamsburg, Virginia, USA on July 9-15, 2015.
 The International History Olympiad will be a week-long celebration of history for students from around the world, with competitions, field trips, seminars with professors, social events, and more.

 Students will qualify for the International History Olympiad in one of 3 ways:

 1. Qualifying through International History Bee and Bowl tournaments – Outside the USA

 Students who finish in the top half of any qualifying tournament outside the USA in either the 2013-2014 or 2014-2015 school year will be eligible to participate in the IHO.

 2. Qualifying through the International History Bee and Bowl – Inside the USA

-American students and teams who finish in the top half at the high school or elementary and middle school National Championships in either the 2013-14 or 2014-15 school year will be eligible to participate in the IHO.
-This is the only method of qualification for the International History Olympiad open to students who attend school in the USA.
+Students and teams in the USA who finish in the top half at the high school or elementary and middle school National Championships in either the 2013-14 or 2014-15 school year will be eligible to participate in the IHO.
+Currently, this is the only method of qualification for the International History Olympiad open to students who attend school in the USA.

 3. Qualifying from outside the USA through an online qualifying exam.

 Students who are interested in attending the IHO from outside the USA and whose school is located more than 400 km away from a regional tournament in the 2014-2015 school year also have the option of taking an online multiple choice test, which must be administered by a teacher at their school.
-Students who finish in the top half of students from their country by the end of this calendar year or obtain a certain score on the online qualifying exam can also attend.
+Students who finish in the top half of students from their country by the end of the 2014 calendar year or obtain a certain score on the online qualifying exam can also attend.
 You will be able to take the online test from the end of October 2014.
 Please contact firstname.lastname@example.org if you are interested in taking this exam.

 A few other notes:

-- We have yet to determine costs, a venue, or date – as mentioned above, we are in the very early stages of planning the IHO.
-As further information becomes available, we will post it here, and a new website dedicated solely to the IHO will become available in 2014.
+- As further information becomes available, we will post it here, and a new website dedicated solely to the History Olympiad will become available in the fall of 2014.